kpenev/poet/documentation/Implementation.md

 when the condition which should stop the evolution is met (see for example SynchronizedCondition, BreakLockCondition, PlanetDeathCondition).

+It is possible for users to define external stopping conditions.
+This is accomplished by editing the files ExternalStoppingConditions.h and ExternalStoppingConditions.cpp.
+The user needs to inherit a class from the #ExternalStoppingCondition class and define operator() for it, which should return a valarray of real values which vary smoothly with age and the orbital parameters and one of which is zero exactly for the evolution states that the evolution needs to meet precisely.
+If it is known, operator() should also overwrite an input derivatives valarray with the rate at which the stopping condition values change with age (per Gyr).
+For a more detailed description of the input arguments see #StoppingCondition::operator()().
+**Recompliing the code is necessary after defining or changing external stopping conditions!**

 \section modes Evolution Modes

 As discussed above, discontinuities in the evolution require switching